CBB-University-of-Tehran/PersiPep-AMP-Challenge-2027/REPRODUCIBILITY.md

 # Reproducibility notes

 1. This guide preserves the actual multi-environment workflow used during the project.
-2. HydrAMP generation, APEX, and HemoPI2 were server stages; the remaining analysis stages were executed in Google Colab.
+2. HydrAMP generation, APEX, and HemoPI2 were university-server stages.
+3. Cleaning, novelty analysis, physicochemical scoring, ESM-2 analyses, PepSySco integration, diversity assessment, and final selection were executed in Google Colab.
+4. PepSySco inference itself was performed through the external PepSySco web service; the exact production result is preserved at `artifacts/pepsysco/result.csv`.
-3. External AMP databases that are not redistributed must be obtained separately as documented in `data/README.md`.
+5. External AMP databases that are not redistributed must be obtained separately as documented in `data/README.md`.
-4. RapidFuzz near-match similarity is a project diagnostic, not the official Challenge novelty implementation.
+6. RapidFuzz near-match similarity is a project diagnostic, not the official Challenge novelty implementation.
-5. The Step 12 internal Top100 diversity pruning is distinct from the organizer's final official known-reference compliance check.
+7. The Step 12 internal Top100 diversity pruning is distinct from the organizer's final official known-reference compliance check.
+8. The scripts under `scripts/pipeline/` provide repository-side executable implementations or wrappers for the documented analysis stages; component-specific dependencies and external services remain documented separately.
-6. Competition-specific single-command packaging, if required by the final official repository specification, is a separate release-engineering layer and should not be confused with the scientific workflow documented here.
+9. Competition-specific single-command packaging is a release-engineering layer and should not be confused with the scientific multi-environment workflow documented here.